Aurora-yzj/openwrt-selinux-policy/README.md

 principle of least privilege to this process.

-We can write a basic skeleton policy for this script off-device using our cloned selinux-policy-myfork repository, then build test that and secure copy the compiled `policy.31` file along with the updated `file_contexts` file to the device.
+We can write a basic skeleton policy for this script off-device using our cloned s`elinux-policy-myfork` repository, then build test that and secure copy the compiled `policy.31` file along with the updated `file_contexts` file to the device.
 Then we can run the `load_policy` command to reload the updated policy into the system and use that procedure to test and refine the policy until it works.

 ## Extent selinux-policy-myfork with basic skeleton for helloworld

 ```
 [kcinimod@brutus ~]$ cd selinux-policy-myfork
 [kcinimod@brutus selinux-policy-myfork]$ cat > src/agent/helloworld.cil <<EOF